lulzypher/CyberWar-Stories/README.md

 thats the (GO)Global Math a funtion set to GOG.
 OR the Big O notation, is a mathematical notation that describes the limiting behavior of a function when the argument tends towards a particular value or infinity.
 Big O is a member of a family of notations invented by Paul Bachmann, Edmund Landau, and others, collectively called Bachmann–Landau notation or asymptotic notation.

 O M A G
-(AF) + Math (which M is set to a funtion which is e entropy/extropy) on the GObal Domian we know as GOD
+(AF) + Math (which M is set to a funtion which is e entropy/extropy) on the GObal Ej

 OMEGA/OMAGA (omaga.
 Childish, not adult; underage)